jupyterlab/jupyterlab-google-drive/docs/troubleshooting.md

 ### `Failed to read the 'localStorage' property from 'Window'` error.

-You may have your browser configured to block third-party cookies which is blocking Google Login.
+You may have your browser configured to block third-party cookies which is preventing Google Login.
 Either allow third-party cookies, or add an exception to the whitelist for `accounts.google.com`.

+### I am unable to load images from Google Drive into my notebooks or markdown files

+You may have your browser configured to block third-party cookies which is preventing embedded images.
+Either allow third-party cookies, or add an exception to the whitelist for `drive.google.com`.

 ### I have shared a document with another person, but they don't seem to by synchronizing!